Article in User Manual category.

 Mobile phones can easily store many more pictures and videos than wallets can, and makes sharing them much easier.
 While there’s photo roll, the thumbnail images are small and overall the app is not very organized.
 A well-designed platform where parents and grandparents can easily send images, videos, and updates to all family members is definitely something that the senior crowd would use.

-As more seniors purchase and begin to use smartphones, it’s important to leverage features they are already accustomed.
+As more seniors purchase and begin to use smartphones, it’s important to leverage features they are already accustomed to.
 We all struggle with organizing the many details in our lives.
 But the sad fact is that many users over the age of 55 have more health-related details to keep track of than other age groups.
 Health care involves an assortment of nurses and doctors, each with different responsibilities, contact information, long and complicated prescription IDs, and appointments.
 They all need to come together somewhere, and there just aren’t enough Post-Its in the world to keep track of it all.

-Smartphones, with their ability to leverage alarms, calendars, phone calls, text messages, and images, are already equipped to handle recurring appointments, patient to doctor communication, and prescription reminders.
+Smartphones, with their ability to leverage alarms, calendars, phone calls, text messages, and images, are already equipped to handle recurring appointments, patient-to-doctor communication, and prescription reminders.
 Unfortunately, the amount of information that is necessary to put in an app with this many elements is a rather large hurdle for any user.
-As a product strategist though, it’s your job to make on-boarding seamless and easy, right?
+As a product strategist though, it’s your job to make onboarding seamless and easy, right?
 Nailing these needs would make a killer app for any senior iPhone user.

 Another thing I've noticed while casually observing my grandparents' smartphone use is that my grandfather ( also an iPhone owner) is constantly asking for the score of one game or another.
-The idea that you can access almost any piece of information, from almost anywhere, is mind boggling to many older adopters.
-A simplified approach to leveraging single sets of information, like NYTimes headlines or ESPN scores for favorite teams, will grab the attention and loyalty of a generation that wants to be informed, but isn’t interested in hearing every 140 word thought that passes through someone’s mind.
+The idea that you can access almost any piece of information, from almost anywhere, is mind-boggling to many older adopters.
+A simplified approach to leveraging single sets of information, like NYTimes headlines or ESPN scores for favorite teams, will grab the attention and loyalty of a generation that wants to be informed but isn’t interested in hearing every 140 word thought that passes through someone’s mind.

-The recent unbundling trend might be particularly favorable to older generations that aren’t used to the mind boggling amount of functionality most smartphones have today.
+The recent unbundling trend might be particularly favorable to older generations that aren’t used to the mind-boggling amount of functionality most smartphones have today.
 Keep in mind, my grandmother picked an iPhone because Apple has great customer service and Amazon’s simple Mayday button was recently released to help people who just need a little bit of guidance.
 By keeping functionality simple, you eliminate the need for users to ask for help.
-Try to figure out where your app fits in to their daily life, and increase your chances of success with the senior age group.
+Try to figure out where your app fits into their daily life, and increase your chances of success with the senior age group.

 Interested in learning more about designing apps for seniors?
 Stay tuned for Parts II: Design and III: Adoption.